Frequently Asked Questions

 You will only be eligible for one screening per calendar year.

 - Can I choose to visit my doctor for the screening?

 - How do I claim the Biometric Screening participation incentive?

-Once you have your screening results, log into PureWellness and go to the "Health" tab (far left).
+If you participate in an on-campus screening, you will automatically be credited with completing the activity.
+If you are self-reporting results, log into the portal and go to the "Health" tab (far left).
 When you hover over "Health", you'll see a tab for "Screening Results".
 Click on "Screening Results" to enter your biometric screening info.
 Then go to the "Incentives" tab and click on "Healthy Habits" to check off that you have completed the screening.

 - What is a Wellness Coach?

 Think of a wellness coach as a personal trainer for your life (since exercise is not always the change that needs to occur).